bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>User Action Pseudo-classes</h4>

-Based on a users' actions different pseudo-classes may be dynamically applied to an element, of which include the :hover, :active, and :focus pseudo-classes.
+<p>Based on a users' actions different pseudo-classes may be dynamically
+applied to an element, of which include the :hover, :active, and :focus pseudo-classes.
 The :hover pseudo-class is applied to an element when a user moves their cursor over the element, most commonly